Step-by-step advice on building your own shed

 Assembly instructions will vary from shed to shed, so always follow any manufacturer’s instructions.
 For example, some sheds use screws that pull the wood close together, while others use nails to secure certain pieces (as per our photography).
 Always use whatever is supplied or recommended.

-Ensure any travel blocks are removed – travel blocks are pieces of timber framing placed under the shed's panels to prevent damage during transit.
+Remove any travel blocks.
+These are pieces of timber framing placed under the shed's panels to prevent damage during transit.

 Centre the shed floor on top of your chosen base, then measure and mark in pencil the centre point of each edge.
 Repeat on the bottom batten of each side panel.